icherniukh/winrt-api/windows.devices.smartcards/smartcardappletidgroup_smartcardappletidgroup_817995324.md

 The category of smart card to which the applet IDs apply, payment card or other.

 ### -param emulationType
-The type of smart card to which the applet IDs apply, host card or UICC.
+The type of smart card to which the applet IDs apply.

 ## -remarks